jrandj/redhat/README.md

 1. Deploy files to managed nodes

+	* The copy module can be used to copy files into managed nodes.

 1. Be able to analyze simple shell scripts and convert them to playbooks

+	* Common Ansible modules can be used to replicate the functionailty of scripts.
+The `command` and `shell` modules allow you to execute commands.

 ### Run playbooks with Automation content navigator

 1. Know how to run playbooks with Automation content navigator

+	* ANsible content navigator is a commond line, content-creator-focused tool with a text-based user interface.
+You can use it to launch and watch jobs and playbooks, share playbook and job run artifacts in JSON, browse and introspect automation execution environments, and more.

+	* Install Ansible Navigator:
+        ```shell
+		# install podman
+		sudo dnf install container-tools
+		# install ansible-navigator
+        sudo dnf install python3-pip
+		python3 -m pip install ansible-navigator --user
+		ansible-navigator
+        ```

+	* You can also install Ansible Navigator using:
+        ```shell
+		subscription-manager register
+		subscription-manager list --available # find the Pool ID for the subscription containing Ansible Automation Platform
+		subscription-manager attach --pool-=$Pool_ID
+		subscription-manager repos --list | grep ansible
+		subscription-manager repos --enable ansible-automation-platform-2.4-for-rhel-9-aarch64-rpms
+		dnf install ansible-navigator -y
+        ```

+	* After running `ansible-navigator` you are presented with an interactive interface.
+You can type `:run <playbook> -i <inventory>` to run a playbook.
+You can also run a playbook using `ansible-navigator run -m stdout $playbook`.
+This provides backwards compatability with the standard `ansible-playbook` command.

+	* Note that there is no ansible-doc for ansible-navigator, but you can use `ansible-navagotor --help`.

 1. Use Automation content navigator to find new modules in available Ansible Content Collections and use them

+	* Run the following
+        ```shell
+		ansible-galaxy collection install community.general -p collections
+		ansible-galaxy collection # collection shows as type bind_mount
+        ```

 1. Use Automation content navigator to create inventories and configure the Ansible environment

+	* Run the following
+        ```shell
+		ansible-navigator inventory -i assets/inventory.cfg # inspect an inventory
+		ansible-navigator config
+        ```

 ### Create Ansible plays and playbooks